HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 ## Async Clipboard API

-Our first API, the [Async Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API), allows read/write access to the system's clipboard.
+Our first API, the [_Async Clipboard API_](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API), allows read/write access to the system's clipboard.

 Note that the Async Clipboard API replaces the deprecated `document.execCommand()` API to access the clipboard.